TNamdarian/seven-terraces/README.md

 ### **User Requirements and Expectations**
 #### **Requirements**
 - Easy to navigate by using the navigation menu.
-- Relevant content for each category.
+- Relevant content for each strategy.
 - Appealing visuals.
 - Easy way to find properties relevant to the user.
 #### **Expectations**